taka-yamakoshi/TelephoneGame/analysis/README.md

 # Analysis

-## Subdirectories
+## RNotebooks and demo

-The sub directory `RNotebooks` contains the R notebooks for running analyses and producing figures.
+The sub-directory `RNotebooks` contains the R notebooks for running analyses and producing figures.
-The sub directory `demo` contains scripts for creating the demo video and the interactive webpage.
+The sub-directory `demo` contains scripts for creating the demo video and the interactive webpage.

 ## Computing corpus features